See the 2026 Oscar Winners for Hair, Makeup, Costume, and Production Design

 The Academy of Motion Picture Arts and Sciences unveiled its 2026 winners for excellence in Costume Design, Production Design, and Makeup and Hairstyling on March 15.

-2025 was a standout year for auteur filmmaking, with significant buzz surrounding Ryan Coogler's original screenplay "Sinners" and Paul Thomas Anderson’s Thomas Pynchon adaptation, “One Battle After Another.”
-“Hamnet,” Chloé Zhao’s meditation on grief, was also a notable release thanks to leading lady, Jessie Buckley's standout performance, while “Sentimental Value” became a worthy winner of the international film category.
-Alongside these high-profile winners, The Set Set turns its focus to the creative forces behind 2025’s most striking and celebrated on-screen sets and looks.
+2025 was a standout year for auteur filmmaking, and the 2026 Oscars honored the best of them.
+Ryan Coogler's original "Sinners" took home the most awards of the night, followed by the Paul Thomas Anderson-directed “One Battle After Another."
+“Hamnet,” Chloé Zhao’s meditation on grief, made an Oscar-winner out of leading lady Jessie Buckley, while “Sentimental Value” became a worthy winner of the international film category.
+The Set Set turns its focus to the creative forces behind 2025’s most memorable on-screen sets, wardrobes, and looks.

 Jessie Buckley in "Hamnet."
 Photo: Agata Grzybowska / Focus Features.